jurassicLizard/vex2pdf/README.md

 # Opens coverage report in browser at target/llvm-cov/html/index.html
 ```

-**Note**: Running `cargo test` on a package downloaded from crates.io will not work as test artifacts are excluded from the published package.
+**Note**: Running `cargo test` on a package downloaded from crates.io will only trigger the unit tests and not the integration tests due to the large size of PDF test artifacts which could not be incorporated inside the crate
+          Please clone the repo entirely for a full testing experience.

 ## CycloneDX Document Format
 This tool fully supports CycloneDX schema version 1.5 and provides compatibility for version 1.6 documents that only use 1.5 fields.
 Documents using 1.6-specific fields may not process correctly.
 For more information about the CycloneDX format, see: